jeslago/epftoolbox/README.md

-# A benchmark and toolbox library for electricity price forecasting
+# A benchmark and toolbox for electricity price forecasting

 An open-access benchmark and toolbox to help drive the research in electricity price forecasting.